michaelmob/qemu-usb-device-manager/README.md

 ```

 Add all usb-devices, except for "disabled-item"
+`--localhost gateway` will replace localhost with your gateway IP.
+This should only be used on your VM if its suitable.
 `run.py --name windows-vm-1 --localhost gateway --command add exit`

 Remove all usb-devices, except for "mic" which "action" is "add only"